-Some breeds, particularly very active breeds such as the beagle, are commonly reported to have an enthusiastic appetite.
+Some breeds, particularly very active breeds such as the Cocker Spaniel, are commonly reported to have an enthusiastic appetite.
 Their energy requirements are often likely to be higher due to their activity levels, but it is important to monitor body condition due to the risk of overfeeding.

 There are a number of ways in which you can

 whilst making sure they don’t put on excess weight by feeding them a healthy and controlled diet.

 Read on to find out more.

 One of the ways you can help your breed with food obsession is to put your dog’s dry food in puzzle toys (known as Puzzle Feeders).
 By keeping your dog’s attention engaged in the task of actually obtaining the food, the feeding process itself will be prolonged and it is more likely to provide fulfillment and satisfaction.

 Avoid giving extras in response to begging for food, instead you can also hide your dog’s food around the home, which will allow him to “hunt” for his food through following the scent, which plays into his natural instincts and provides a sense of achievement.

 Essentially, look for ways to provide interest, attention and stimulation through feeding your dog.
 Find other ways to reward your dog during training or strengthen your bond with them, such as a favourite toy or game, or by using clicker training.

 It’s important that you feed a good quality complete diet that’s tailored to age, size and breed.
 Follow the feeding guidelines closely, monitor body weight and body condition, and spread rations throughout the day.
 Ensure any extra food rewards do not constitute more than 10% of your dog’s daily calorie intake and reduce the ration of their main food accordingly.